 Capitalize on the data you already possess

-Another thing for marketing leaders and decision makers to remember is that companies already possess a huge amount of data at their disposal, even before embarking on any new research.
-Have you taken a closer look at your anecdotal information, like your social media channels and feedback from customers and employees?
-If not, that’s probably a good place to start to uncover rich insights about perception and how your business is doing.
+Another thing for industry leaders and decision makers to remember is that companies already possess a huge amount of data at their disposal, even before embarking on any new research.
+Have you taken a closer look at your anecdotal information, like your social media platform channels and feedback from customers and employees?
+If not, that’s probably a good place to start to uncover rich, valuable insights about perception and how your business is doing.

 How about internal digital and content marketing data?
 For instance, looking at the most popular blog topics and content your customers are engaging with on your website might provide a clue as to what is most important to them.
 This insight could help you develop an effective thought leadership piece that would resonate with current and potential customers alike.

 Moreover, taking a closer look at your adword buys and most competitive keyword searches might show you certain industry and buying trends.
 Make sure you are communicating with your colleagues from different departments.
 Taking an integrated approach versus a more siloed one can provide access to insights that other departments might have, which might impact a finding your team is investigating.

 Oftentimes, clients hope to get media coverage with internal data, then are shocked when media don’t care.
 Unless it’s something their target audience cares about, journalists would not be interested in covering data that do not tell a story.